kwila-cloud/screen-log/README.md

-# screen-log
+# 📜🖥️ screen-scribe

-Keep a log of screenshots.
+Keep a history of screenshots.

 ## Inspiration